How to Create Training Videos for Employees (2022)

 Video training is the most preferred and effective way to deliver knowledge and to consume content in the digital age.
 This makes sense, as learning a new skill by watching a quick video is more convenient and less time-consuming than reading lengthy, text-heavy documents.
 Videos have become the preferred digital media in corporate training too.

 In fact, two out of three employees absorb information 7% faster and complete tasks better when instructions are provided visually.
 According to Google, learners are 3X times more likely to watch a YouTube video tutorial than to read a manual or instructional document for a product.

 Do you know why?

 While watching a video, you’re not just a spectator, you are in action.
 Visual representations make you easily perceive the information and store it in your memory longer.
-Training videos also cater to a wide variety of learning needs for all types of employees, increases knowledge retention with engaging knowledge transferring, and reduce learning time.
+Training videos also cater to a wide variety of learning needs for all types of employees, increase knowledge retention with engaging knowledge transferring, and reduce learning time.

 What is a Training Video?

-Benefits of Video-Based Training
+Benefits of Video Training